Body

 1. Summary

-Executive Order 515 requires that all Commonwealth Executive Departments procure Environmentally Preferable Products whenever readily available, perform to satisfactory standards, and represent the best value to the Commonwealth.
+Executive Order 515 requires that all Commonwealth Executive Departments procure Environmentally Preferable Products whenever readily available, perform to satisfactory standards, and represent best value to the Commonwealth.
 EPP products have a lesser effect on human health and the environment than competing products.
 This may include, but not be limited to, items that:

-• Contain recycled materials
+- Contain recycled materials

-• Minimize waste
+- Minimize waste

-• Conserve energy
+- Conserve energy

-• Consist of fewer toxic substances
+- Consist of fewer toxic substances

-• Lessen the impact on public health
+- Lessen the impact to public health

 Technology devices should have Energy Star ratings and have achieved a minimum silver rating from the Electronic Products Environmental Assessment Tool (EPEAT; www.epeat.net).
-Energy saving features must also be enabled upon installation unless there is a specific and unique need for disablement.
+Energy saving features must also be enabled upon installation, unless there is a specific and unique need for disablement.

 2. References and Definitions